It was after 11 years that I was in North America and it was my first Visit Canada experience.

 What enchanted me most in Vancouver and Victoria were the fall colors.
 The leaves of trees along roads were in various shades of yellow, orange, pink and red.
 In the middle of November, there were as many leaves on the road as there were on the trees.
 Go a couple of weeks before that, all these leaves would be on the trees, ready to shed.
 Go a couple of weeks later and the trees would be totally devoid of them.

 While walking on the roads, my eyes struggled between the road with colorful leaves and trees where each tree had a unique color.
 It is surreal to look at those trees.
 You can spend hours looking at them.
 These visuals will stay with me for a long time.

 November otherwise is the leanest month for tourism in British Columbia.
-Many visit Canada tourism businesses were on break, hop-on-hop-off buses run at a lesser frequency.
+Many people visit when the tourism businesses are on a break, hop-on-hop-off buses run at a lesser frequency.
 Key attractions like Gondolas are on their annual maintenance schedule.
 However, as a traveler, this means there were lesser crowds and you could see the places more peacefully.

 Discovery of First Nations

 I read about First Nations or the aboriginal people of North Western region of Canada after I started planning my trip to British Columbia.
 I saw a few images of Totem Poles and was intrigued by them.
 So, I put a couple of museums on my British Columbia itinerary while I planned my visit.
 However, as I started learning about them – right at my first stop in Whistler, I got more and more curious about them.
 Finally, I ended up spending my last day at the Museum of Anthropology at the University of British Columbia.
 In between, I kept reading about the Totem Poles and the various tribes that inhabited the islands before the Europeans took over.

 Wait for my detailed post on First Nations and how they occupy the prominent space in British Columbia Cultural Tourism space.